 How many drywall sheets for a ceiling?

-Ceiling area ÷ sheet area, then round up and add waste for cutoffs and seams.
+Ceiling area / sheet area, then round up and add waste for cutoffs, seams, and cutouts.

 Step-by-step: ceiling drywall estimate